 The courses included in certificates are not offered every semester.
 A student should allow multiple semesters to complete all of the certificate requirements.
-A student pursuing a certificate must contact his/her academic advisor to request to have the certificate added to his/her curriculum no later than the semester before the certificate requirements will be completed.
-(MS-MIS students should contact Veronica Stilley (firstname.lastname@example.org).
+A student wishing to pursue one of these certificates must contact Veronica Stilley (firstname.lastname@example.org) to request to have the certificate added to his/her curriculum no later than the semester before the certificate requirements will be completed.

 Non-business students will need assistance registering for courses within Mays Business School.
 To request enrollment in one of these certificate courses, non-business students should submit a wait list request (http://www-info.tamu.edu/INFOWait/).
 Note in the comments area of the request that the certificate is being pursued.